trpc/trpc/www/docs/client/links/httpSubscriptionLink.md

 ```

 ### Error handling
-Throwing an error in the function propagates to `trpc`'s `onError()` onn the backend, but the event is not serialized and sent to the frontend as is.
+Throwing an error in the function propagates to `trpc`'s `onError()` on the backend, but the event is not serialized and sent to the frontend as is.

 ## Authentication / connection params {#connectionParams}